BilderHerunterlader/SupertomcatUtils/README.md

 This product bundles tango-icon-theme, which is in the public domain.
 For details, see http://tango.freedesktop.org

-This product bundles svg-salamander, which is available under a "BSD 2-clause" License.
-For details, see https://github.com/blackears/svgSalamander
+This product bundles jsvg, which is available under a "MIT License" License.
+For details, see https://github.com/weisJ/jsvg

 This product bundles jakarta.xml.bind-api, which is available under a "Eclipse Distribution License 1.0" License.
 For details, see https://jakarta.ee/specifications/xml-binding/